Bergis1610/Software_Engineering_LesChevalier/README.md

 ## Testing
 #### Unit Testing
-Unit testing has become a requirement for any develooper.
+Unit testing has become a requirement for all developers in the industry.
 Testing is a task of the developer now in every environment of programing and has to be incorporated accordingly.
 The general testing engine used by this project consists of jest and react-test-renderer.
+Jest is a JavaScript testing framework maintained by Facebook and React provides the React Testing Library, which if not present in the node_modules can be installed: `npm install --save-dev @testing-library/react`

-You can run the tests by using the following command:
+The following command runs tests to all .test files in the project:
 ```
 $ npm test
 ```